-19. Capital commitments
+21. Capital commitments

-Capital commitments in respect of capital projects apart from donor funded projects are estimated at SBD Nil (2010: SBD Nil) for the ensuing year.
+Capital commitments in respect of capital projects apart from donor funded projects are estimated at SBD Nil (2011: SBD Nil) for the ensuing year.

-20. Contingent liabilities
+22. Contingent liabilities

 The Company is a plaintiff in several litigations brought by creditors and employees.
 The Directors believe these litigations will not have a material effect on the financial statements.
-The Directors do no expect the outcome of any action to have a material effect on the Authority's financial position.
+The Directors do not expect the outcome of any action to have a material effect on the Authority's financial position.

-21. Capital management
+23. Capital management